 The emphasis is really on everyday activities that bring your family together—doing homework, riding in the car, tucking them in bed, attending events together, and yes, sharing mealtimes.
 You’re really sharing life.
 You connect at different times throughout the day; you have more chances to affirm your child; you keep those lines of communication open and you’re available when your child has something on his or her mind.

 Again, those regular hands-on investments make a difference in helping your children avoid risky and foolish behaviors, as the research shows.

-I know how families are today.
-In my house, it’s just my bride and me and our youngest son, and often it’s a challenge just to find time for the three of us to be together.
-With the way parents and kids are filling up their schedules these days, it takes a real commitment to establish and then protect that family time—and I believe dads play a key role in this.
+Families are busy.
+It’s a challenge just to find time for everyone to be together.
+With the way parents and kids are filling up their schedules these days, it takes a real commitment to establish and then protect that family time—and dads can play a key role in this.

 Family rituals are important reference points that give our children security, and they provide a setting for a lot of fun, learning, and affirmation.

 What are some of the rituals that have “family fun” written all over them?
-I’m giving you 10 that we came up with, but I hope you’ll use the comment box below or go to our our Facebook page and contribute more ideas that you use.
+Herea are ten we came up with, but use the comment box below or go to our our Facebook page and contribute more ideas that you use.

 - Reading.
 This can be a time of closeness, sharing new ideas and making your child feel special.
 It’s an especially great way to end the day.

 - Mealtime.
 Don’t stop at traditional dinners; picnics, carryout pizza or Sunday brunch can add to the togetherness.
 Maybe it’s time to get out that old fondue pot you got as a wedding gift twenty years ago.